oKermorgant/simple_launch/README.md

 ### Fallback to low-level syntax

-If any unavailable functionality is needed, the `sl.entity(entity)` function adds any passed `Entity` at the current namespace / conditional / composition level.
+If any unavailable functionality is needed, the `sl.add_action(action)` function adds any passed `Action` at the current namespace / conditional / event level.

 ## Examples